Welcome to the ultimate guide on how to cook black beans. Don't do anything else before reading this!

 We'll walk you through helpful information and step-by-step instructions to guarantee perfect beans every time.

-How is it possible to write an ultimate guide on cooking black beans?
-Well, you're about to find just how much information there is to know.
+Is it possible to write an ultimate guide on how to cook black beans?
+Well, you're about to find out just how much information there is to know.

 Beans are one of the most versatile, cheap, and easy-to-make foods on Earth (if you make them properly).
 Once you bite into a creamy, buttery black bean cooked from scratch, you'll realize what the hype is all about.

 - Beans belong to the Fabaceae family

 - The Fabaceae is the third largest plant family on the planet